WarpPrism/HTML-CSS/README.md

 suitable, so the UI maybe a little ugly, which indicates that the codes are ugly too T_T.
 While Firefox performs perfect.

-* Getting invoveld with the web field for only 5 months and amazed by the presentation ability that it provides, I just want to do more things.
-So please forgive the drawbacks of this tiny work.
+* Getting involved with the web field for only 5 months and amazed by the presentation ability that it provides, I just want to do more things.
+So please forgive the drawbacks in this tiny work.
 I am not a NB man.
 And I am still on the way to the peak of the fanscinating web world.
-I am on the shoulder of hackerzhou, who is a real big-god.
+And I stand on the shoulder of hackerzhou, who is a real big-god.
 And I made this project based on his codes.
 Thanks for his excellent website:http://love.hackerzhou.me/.

 * For using, open the **"Click_Me.html"** in your browser, chrome/Firefox/IE 9+
 on windows may be the best choice.